MetalamaConceptual documentationUsing MetalamaUsing fabrics

 Open sandboxFocusImprove this doc

-Fabrics are unique classes in your code that execute at compile time within the compiler, and at design time within your IDE.
-Unlike aspects, fabrics do not require to be applied to any declaration or called from anywhere.
+Fabrics are unique classes in your code that execute at compile time within the compiler and at design time within your IDE.
+Unlike aspects, fabrics do not need to be applied to any declaration or called from anywhere.
 Their primary method will be invoked at the appropriate time simply because it exists in your code.
-Hence, you can perceive fabrics as compile-time entry points.
+Therefore, you can think of fabrics as compile-time entry points.

 With fabrics, you can: